railwayapp/nixpacks/docs/pages/docs/providers/ruby.md

 ## Setup

 The Ruby version is installed using [RVM](https://rvm.io/).
 You can specify the version in a `.ruby-version` file or the versions found in the `Gemfile` is installed.
-You can also

 ## Install